agnieszka-aga/DataAnalysis_Covid19/README.md

 1) Data Preparation Part 1 - Raw dataset cleansing and preparation for further steps - pandas & numpy
 2) Data Preparation Part 2 - Preparation of additional datasets (population, coordinates) - pandas & numpy
 3) Data Preparation Part 2A / Population Web Scrap - web scraping of population data from 2020 - request & beautifulsoup
-4) Data Visualization - data visualization and analysis (choropleth maps, (interactive) scatter and box plots)- pandas, numpy, plotly, folium, ipywidgets & json -> Choropleth maps  are not displayed correctly here (in nbviewer) - I'm working on it...
+4) Data Visualization - data visualization and analysis (choropleth maps, (interactive) scatter and box plots)- pandas, numpy, plotly, folium, ipywidgets & json

 Since the raw datasets are updated daily, it would make more sense to perform all / most of steps in a single function because now it is necessary to go through all files and update each cleaned/prepared dataset as well as plots / maps manually.
 That could be the next step.